gschramm/pyapetnet/README.md

 We recommend to use the anaconda python distribution and to create a conda virtual environment for pyapetnet.
-We also provide a conda .yml file that allows to easily create a conda environment containing all dependencies in the tested versions.

 The installation consists of three steps:
 1. Installation of anaconda (miniconda) python distribution